taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 As for me, I’m living the boring life for a while, to free my mind up to focus on more pressing problems- making things that help makers.

+Every day that I surround myself with the same boring, easy environment, my brain fog lifts a little more.